HamidRezaeirad/find-synonyms/backend/README.md

 - Users can request synonyms for a word, with lookup working bidirectionally.
 For example, if "wash" is a synonym for "clean", both words should return each other as synonyms.
 - Each word can have multiple synonyms, all of which should be returned upon request.
 - Use simple, fast data structures in the backend's memory for storage, with no persistence required.
-- Ensure the solution is implemented with production-quality code.
+- The solution is implemented with production-quality code.
 - Implement the transitive rule: if "B" is a synonym for "A" and "C" is a synonym for "B", then "C" should also be a synonym for "A".

 ## Technologies